Periwynkle/genesys-nlp-workshop/topic-models/notebook.md

 - Griffiths, Thomas L., and Mark Steyvers.
 "Finding Scientific Topics."
 Proceedings of the National Academy of Sciences 101 (2004): 5228–5235. doi:10.1073/pnas.0307752101.
+- Řehůřek, R., and Sojka Petr.
+"Software Framework for Topic Modelling with Large Corpora." *Proceedings of the LREC 2010 Workshop on New Challenges for NLP Frameworks* (2010): 45-50.
+- Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.